slightlybrandon-web/commonhour/README.md

 -- Anyone can create a plan or submit a response (no accounts required for -- the free/no-account tier).
-Reads are NOT open on the raw tables — the -- anonymous share-link flow reads through the two functions below, and -- signed-in users get their own scoped policies. create policy "insert events" on events for insert with check (true);
+Reads are NOT open on the raw tables — the -- anonymous share-link flow reads through the functions below, and -- signed-in users get their own scoped policies. create policy "insert events" on events for insert with check (true);
 create policy "insert availability" on availability for insert with check (true);